Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Mike Conley Insights vs. the Nuggets

+- Conley's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.

-- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked squad in the league on defense.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the league defensively.

-- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per game.
+- Allowing 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.

-- The Nuggets give up 11.4 made 3-pointers per game, third-ranked in the NBA.
+- In terms of 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.

 Mike Conley vs. the Nuggets